Arab solidarity, fear of Iran bring hi-tech Gulf troops to Yemen desert

 "There's one martyr and one wounded, repeat, there's one martyr and one wounded," the voice from the front line echoed.

-A couple of dozen kilometers away, the frequent strafing by their attack choppers has not scared off the Houthis, who are equipped with comparatively puny Kalashnikovs and RPGs.
+A couple of dozen kilometres away, the frequent strafing by their attack choppers has not scared off the Houthis, who are equipped with comparatively puny Kalashnikovs and RPGs.

 The Houthis condemn the Gulf Arab onslaught - including the hundreds of air attacks that have killed many of the more than 4,500 Yemenis who have died so far in the war - as crimes against humanity.